ambroiseodt/ambroiseodt.github.io/_pages/software.md

 ---
 layout: page
 permalink: /software/
-title: github
+title: code
-description: The list of the projects I contributed to can be found below
+description: The list of the projects I contributed to can be found below.
 nav: true
 nav_order: 4
 ---
+For a complete list, see my <a href="https://github.com/ambroiseodt"> GitHub<a/>.

 ## GitHub users